What Is The Main Street Lending Program & Is My Small Business Qualified?

-While this program is separate from those run by the Small Business Administration — like the Paycheck Protection Program or Economic Injury Disaster Loans — it still has some similarities (mainly that the businesses will work with local lenders to originate the loans and not the government).
-This program should also function as a potential alternative to the above-mentioned programs offered by the SBA.
+While this program is separate from those run by the Small Business Administration — like the Paycheck Protection Program (PPP) or Economic Injury Disaster Loans — it still has some similarities (mainly that the businesses will work with local lenders to originate the loans and not the government).
+This program also functions as a potential alternative to the above-mentioned programs offered by the SBA.

 Note: On June 8, the Fed expanded the program for greater accessibility.
 The tweaks included adjusting the potential size of the loans as well as lengthening term lengths.
 The numbers below have been updated to reflect the Fed’s recent changes.

-Here’s how the Main Street Lending Program will operate in a nutshell: A business will apply through a bank for a loan.
-Once the loan is approved by the bank, the Fed will purchase 95% of the loan through a special purpose vehicle (SPV) set up by the Federal Reserve Bank of Boston.
+Here’s how the Main Street Lending Program operates in a nutshell: A business applies through a bank for a loan.
+Once the loan is approved by the bank, the Fed purchases 95% of the loan through a special purpose vehicle (SPV) set up by the Federal Reserve Bank of Boston.

-These loans won’t suit every business — they range in size between $250,000 and $300 million.
+These loans don’t suit every business — they range in size between $100,000 and $300 million.
 These loans must also have a term of five years.
 Additionally — unlike loans given out under the PPP — Main Street loans aren’t forgivable.
 Instead, businesses that take out a loan under this program will be required to pay it back in full.